yagamy4680/OSXey/README.md

 * Look into logo allignment in code (match what is dispalyed)
 * Better way of choosing package manager (maybe as option rather then config?)
 * Kernal is not Darwin, it's XNU - Change This
+* Look into $terminalText bug.
+Maybe find a better way of displaying colors then current method.

 Thanks
 ------